Interior

 Prodoor

-The company wanted a canteen where you can enjoy a drink and a tasty snack on Fridays after work.
-The design had to be foolproof.
-A design had to be created that was completely opposite to this to demonstrate how things could be done differently.
+The company envisioned a canteen where employees could unwind with a drink and a delightful snack on Fridays after work.
+The design needed to be infallible.
+Conversely, a completely opposing design was to be developed to showcase alternative approaches.

 Japanese architecture

-Teahouses, or chashitsu, are Japan's national architectural heritage and the main feature of the ceremony of the same name, which traditionally reflects "serious simplicity" and "spirit of reconciliation".
-The history of their construction dates back to the 15th century, but then they were the poor huts of the local sages, and therefore they looked simpler and more modest.
-Ornaments served only flower bouquets, ancient paintings and scrolls with philosophical sayings.
+Teahouses, or chashitsu, represent Japan's national architectural treasure and serve as the cornerstone of the tea ceremony, embodying "serious simplicity" and the "spirit of reconciliation."
+The origins of their construction trace back to the 15th century, when they were modest abodes for local sages, exuding simplicity and unpretentiousness.
+Decorations were limited to flower arrangements, ancient paintings, and scrolls adorned with philosophical quotes.

 Austrian architecture

-In the past, wood was mainly used for agricultural buildings, but nowadays it determines the entire life.
-This creates a lively interplay between traditional and modern: the traditional of the old alpine huts with their small windows, and in contrast the modern of contemporary architecture, which combines wood with large glass surfaces and steel.
-The best example of this is a fire station alias cultural building in Hittisau.
-But the clothing workshop 'Juppenwerkstatt' in Riefensberg is an impressive old wooden building that unites old and new with thick wooden pillars and large glass surfaces.
+Historically, wood was primarily utilized for agricultural structures, yet today it permeates every aspect of life.
+This dynamic creates a vibrant dialogue between the traditional and the contemporary: the charming alpine huts characterized by their petite windows juxtaposed with modern architecture that merges wood with expansive glass facades and steel.
+A prime example of this fusion is the fire station, a cultural landmark in Hittisau.
+Meanwhile, the 'Juppenwerkstatt' clothing workshop in Riefensberg stands as an impressive wooden edifice, harmonizing the old and new with its robust wooden pillars and generous glass surfaces.

 Bathroom